 Mio LINK is the logical evolution, eliminating the screen to reduce cost and positioning itself as the replacement of our usual chest strap, allowing to connect with any equipment that has ANT+ or Bluetooth 4.0 technology.

 Mio LINK uses an optical sensor to monitor the pulse, simply by placing the bracelet on your wrist, no matter which one.
 Thanks to two LEDs, it emits an intense light that allows the optical sensor to read your pulse.

-The way it works shouldn't really surprise us.
-If you think about how the pulse is controlled in a hospital, you only have to think about the "clip" they usually put on the finger.
-What's new about Mio?
-It allows you to do this reading not only when you're standing still, but it works the same way whether you're sitting, jumping, doing any physical activity or running (even at high speed).
+The way it works really shouldn't surprise you.
+If you think about how you check your pulse in a hospital, you only have to think about the "clip" they usually put on your finger.
+What is the great novelty of Mio?
+It allows you to take this reading not only while standing still, but it works the same whether you are sitting, jumping, doing any physical activity or running (even at high speed).

 Compared to a chest strap, it's much more comfortable, both to wear and to use.
 Something as simple as putting on a watch.
 You don't need to wet anything, there are no problems reading in the cold, it doesn't cause scratches or burns.
 And it doesn't have to be totally tight in a way that is uncomfortable to wear.
 It's enough that the light doesn't enter under the bracelet, which could confuse the optical sensor.